Domestic Abuse Crimes

 In many instances, VPOs are petitioned for by the alleged victim of a domestic abuse crime.
 The evidence presented at a VPO hearing can have a very significant impact on the outcome of a domestic abuse case in criminal court.
 It is extremely important that you contact an experienced Oklahoma domestic abuse attorney if you are named as the defendant in a petition for a VPO.

 - Domestic Assault and Battery Resulting in Great Bodily Injury (AKA Aggravated Domestic Assault and Battery)

 - Domestic Assault and Battery with a Dangerous Weapon

 - Domestic Assault and Battery with a Deadly Weapon

 Felony domestic abuse crimes are very serious charges that carry time in state prison.
 The crimes listed are considered felonies the first time a person is charged with the offense, and often involve an alleged victim who suffered significant injury.
 Some felony domestic abuse crimes are considered violent crimes under Oklahoma law, such as domestic assault and battery with a dangerous weapon and domestic assault and battery with a deadly weapon.
-A conviction for a crime considered violent under Oklahoma law impacts the amount of prison time a person is required to serve before receiving earned credits or becoming eligible for consideration for parole.
+A conviction for a crime considered violent under Oklahoma law requires a person serve not less than 45% (day for day) of the prison sentence imposed before becoming eligible to receive earned credits or becoming eligible for parole consideration.